Terms and Conditions of Business

 12. In the case of the data provided on the average lifespan of light sources, these are mean values.
 There is no guarantee that a light source will achieve at least this lifespan.

-1. On placing an order the Purchasing Party ensures that he personally, or his client, has the right of use for all image files and graphic material, and in particular photos, provided to the Manufacturer for processing or editing.
-The Purchasing Party is responsible for ensuring that authorising the Manufacturer to process the image files and graphic material provided complies with the applicable laws, in particular the laws governing copyright and trademarks, and does not infringe upon the rights of third parties.
+1. By placing an order, the Purchasing Party guarantees that they, or their client (if the Purchasing Party is the contractor), hold the rights to use any image files and materials, particularly photographs, provided to the Manufacturer for processing.
+The Purchasing Party is responsible for ensuring that the Manufacturer’s processing of the provided image files and materials complies with applicable laws, including copyright and trademark laws, and does not infringe upon the rights of third parties.

 2. The Purchasing Party shall indemnify the Manufacturer against all claims of third parties, which are filed against the Manufacturer due to the infringement of their rights in relation to the image files and graphic material used, in particular due to the infringement of copyright or trademark rights.
 The Purchasing Party also undertakes to pay the Manufacturer for any damages incurred.